Metformin is a medication that helps the insulin you produce work better. You usually take it as a tablet.

 Your metformin prescription can be slow or standard release tablets.
 They do similar jobs but in different ways.
 Your doctor should explain your prescription to you but it's important to make sure you ask if you don't feel you know enough.

-It's also possible to get metformin as a liquid if you struggle to swallow tablets.
+It's also possible to get it as a liquid if you struggle to swallow tablets.
 Speak to your doctor if this is something you need.

-And make sure you talk to your GP or your diabetes team if you struggle with taking your metformin.
+And make sure you talk to your GP or your diabetes team if you struggle to take your metformin.
 They might be able to help by giving you a different dose.

-Standard-release tablets will give your body metformin quickly.
+Standard-release tablets will give your body medicine quickly.
 Because they act faster, you may need to take more of them more often, depending on your dose.